Grow Your Globe Artichokes Bigger And Better With These Companion Plants

 Image of globe artichoke companion planting

-• Image 1: Artichokes and sunflowers.
+- Image 1: Artichokes and sunflowers.
 Sunflowers are a good companion plant for artichokes because they help to attract beneficial insects and pollinators.
-Image of Artichokes and sunflowers companion planting

-• Image 2: Artichokes and peas.
+- Image 2: Artichokes and peas.
 Peas are another good companion plant for artichokes because they help to fix nitrogen in the soil.
-Image of Artichokes and peas companion planting

-• Image 3: Artichokes and basil.
+- Image 3: Artichokes and basil.
 Basil is a fragrant herb that can help to deter pests from artichoke plants.
-Image of Artichokes and basil companion planting

-• Image 4: Artichokes and tomatoes.
+- Image 4: Artichokes and tomatoes.
 Tomatoes and artichokes can be planted together because they have similar growing requirements.
-Image of Artichokes and tomatoes companion planting

-• Image 5: Artichokes and lavender.
+- Image 5: Artichokes and lavender.
 Lavender is a beautiful herb that can help to repel pests from artichoke plants.
-Image of Artichokes and lavender companion planting

 Post a Comment for "Grow Your Globe Artichokes Bigger And Better With These Companion Plants"